brzezinskilukasz/gcp-tutorials/scenarios/1/README.md

 `--trigger-topic` the Pub/Sub topic that will trigger the function; this will set up an EventArc trigger behind the scenes for us and not only that - this comes with all the required permissions out of the box (well, almost but we'll get to it soon) - finally Google is giving us something

-`--network` and `--subnet` specify the VPC and subnet to route traffic through; as explained in previous section this will enable the **Direct VPC egress** for our function
+`--network` and `--subnet` (applied in step 2) specify the VPC and subnet to route traffic through; as explained in previous section this will enable the **Direct VPC egress** for our function

-`--vpc-egress` as explained above, we force the outbound traffic to go through the VPC which in turn makes it internal when accessing Google APIs
+`--vpc-egress` (applied in step 2) as explained above, we force the outbound traffic to go through the VPC which in turn makes it internal when accessing Google APIs

 `--set-env-vars` sets environment variables for the application; same as with the backend and frontend these are specific to this application.
 Again, note that **we don't provide any passwords or secrets**:
 - `INSTANCE_CONNECTION_NAME` - our function has the Cloud SQL Python Connector injected into it.
 The setup is the exact same as for the backend - for the Cloud SQL connectors this needs to be in a format of `project:region:instance-name` (tip: you can run `gcloud sql instances describe hello-game-db --format="value(connectionName)"` to get the correct value)